-I was given a chance to share my reasoning as to why I hadn’t been able to pay on any of my balances owed.
-I provided a letter stating my hardships, attached evidence backing up my claims, and sent it in.
+I was given a chance to share my reasoning as to why I hadn’t been able to pay any of my balances owed.
+I drafted a letter stating my hardships, attached evidence backing up my claims, and sent it in.

-A week and a half later, I got the call I had been dreading: the decision.
-After a lengthy review process, the bank had decided to rescind my offer.
-I was told that I could either apply for a position that didn’t require credit verification or wait six months and try again for this one.
+A week and a half later, I received the call I had been dreading: the decision.
+After a lengthy review process, the bank had decided to rescind the job offer.
+I was told that I could either apply for a position that didn’t require credit verification or wait six months and try again for this position.

 Get a Free Credit Report and Score — Visit Site >>